-On the Gorizian Karst, in an unconventional open space, this widespread installation develops made of multimedia, fabrics, material objects and an original orientation system that wants to bring visitors into the logic of using a labyrinth, in the depths of the story of a de-militarized and de-industrialized place.
+On the Gorizian Karst, in an unconventional open space, this widespread installation develops made of micro-intervention in multimedia, fabrics, material objects and an original orientation system that wants to bring visitors into the logic of using a labyrinth, in the depths of the story of a de-militarized and de-industrialized place.

 The festival saw the participation and support of SIAE, SILLUMINA, MIBAC, REGIONE FVG, DEMANIO FVG.

 For information and guided tours: email@example.com / +348 7768935